Misterklio/SMTP_Valitator/README.md

 # SMTP VALIDATOR

-A Windows-friendly CLI to validate SMTP credentials from a list file.
+CLI to validate SMTP credentials from a list file.
 It supports STARTTLS (`587`) and SSL (`465`), shows colorized, streaming output, retries Office 365 using `smtp.office365.com`, and writes valid entries to `valid_smtp.txt`.

 ## Requirements
 - Python 3 on Windows (`py` launcher available)